kaijagahm/MvmtSoc/README.md

 Corresponding author: Kaija Gahm (kgahm@ucla.edu)

 # Overview
 The data cleaning and preparation steps are all contained in the targets pipeline.
-Outputs are in the _targets/ folder and can be loaded with tar_load().
+Outputs will be placed in the targets/ folder and can be loaded with tar_load().

 After the targets pipeline is finished, the modeling happens in the script called "scripts/mixedModels.R" and the figures and tables are created in "scripts/figuresTables.R".
 Figures are saved to the "fig/" directory.